toksaitov/kernel-project/ubuntu-jammy/Readme.md

 ### General Information

-In this task you need to port the code of the `task_info` directory created for the older kernels used by the Ubuntu 16.10 to work on the kernel used by the newer 20.04 LTS version of Ubuntu Linux.
+In Part #2, you have to port the code of the `task_info` directory created for the older Ubuntu 16.10 to the newer kernel used by the 22.04 LTS version of Ubuntu Linux.

 ### Steps

-1. Download an installation image for [Ubuntu 22.04](https://releases.ubuntu.com/jammy) We recommend to select the server image under the name `ubuntu-22.04.1-live-server-amd64.iso`.
+1. Download an installation image for [Ubuntu 22.04](https://releases.ubuntu.com/jammy).
+We recommend to select the server image under the name `ubuntu-22.04.1-live-server-amd64.iso`.

 2. Open Oracle VirtualBox and open a new machine creation dialog by clicking on the 'New' button on the toolbar.

-3. Type a descriptive name, set type to `Linux` and version to `Ubuntu (64-bit)`.
+3. Type a descriptive name, set the type to `Linux` and the version to `Ubuntu (64-bit)`.

 4. Set `memory size` to 1024 megabytes or more.
 Click on `Create`.

 5. Set `file size` for a new virtual disk to (!)
 60 gigabytes or more.
 Once again, click on `Create`.

-6. Right click on your new machine and select `Settings...`.
+6. Right-click on your new machine and select `Settings...`.

-7. Go to the `System` tab, select `processor`.
-Set the first slider to the number of cores that you have on your system.
+7. Go to the `System` tab and choose `processor`.
+Set the first slider to the number of cores on your system.

-8. Switch to the `Storage` tab, select an empty disk under the IDE controller.
+8. Switch to the `Storage` tab, and select an empty disk under the IDE controller.
 On the right side, click on the disk icon and select `Choose a disk file...`.
 Open the disk image from step #1.

-9. Go to the `Network` tab, click on `Advanced`, open the `Port Forwarding` window.
+9. Go to the `Network` tab, click on `Advanced`, and open the `Port Forwarding` window.
 Click on the plus icon and add the following rule to forward traffic from your host machine on port 2222 to an SSH server on the guest machine on port 22.

         Name      Protocol    Host IP      Host Port    Guest IP     Guest Port Rule 1    TCP         127.0.0.1    2222         10.0.2.15    22

-    Other options are possible but they depend on your network setup (e.g., you can select the `Bridged Adapter` in the `Attached to` drop-down as an alternative).
+    Other options are possible, but they depend on your network setup (e.g., you can select the `Bridged Adapter` in the `Attached to` drop-down as an alternative).

 10. Save your settings and use the `Start` button on the toolbar to start your virtual machine.

 11. On the language selection dialog, set the system language to `English`.